apache/ofbiz-tools/documentation/BuildBot/BuildBot.md

 When you create a new branch you need to let know BuildBot about it.
 This because BuildBot uses Git hooks to triggers builds on commits.
 [The file to change is here](https://github.com/apache/infrastructure-p6/blob/production/modules/subversion_server/files/hooks/buildbot_project_paths).
 You can't clone, but you can make PRs via the github UI, just make a new branch and PR it.

 ## Handling issues
+> Note: you need to be a committer

 Sometimes (rarely) you can get transient tests errors in BuildBot.
 This mean tests don't all pass in BuildBot, though they pass in your local instance.
 In such case, it's most certainly an issue with servers.
-Those are hard workers and make errors from time to time, which shows that not only human make errors.
+Those are hard workers and make errors from time to time, which shows that not only human make errors :)

 Before doing anything it's best to check which BuildBot step is impacted, and if it exists have a look at the logfile (stdio)